 Moving Average Settings

 IMAs (Independent Moving Averages): The Moving Average settings above are used to create the 3 IMAs.
 Each of the 3 colored IMAs represent a different correlation pair and shows the trend strength and direction of that pair.
-Each IMA is plotted as a separate line in the indicator field along the bottom of chart of the pair you're trading.
+Each IMA is plotted as a separate colored line in the indicator field along the bottom of chart of the pair you're trading.
 With all 3 IMAs in one location, you can easily see how each currency pair is moving relative to each other.
 You have the option to display the IMAs or hide them.
 An IMA below the zero line means the sum of the IMA formula is negative (indicating a down-trend) and an IMA above the zero line means the sum of the IMA formula is positive (indicating an uptrend).

 IMA Display Settings

 CMA (Combined Moving Average): The CMA is the green or red moving average in the indicator field and it is the average of all 3 currency pairs, or just 2 pairs if you choose to exclude the TradePair.
 The default color is green.
 However, during periods of correlation, the CMA turns bold green above the zero line and red below the zero line.
 You can average the CMA value by 1, 2 or 3 depending on the number of currency pairs you are including in your CMA value.